 Many filmmakers start out making short films.
 With all the cool distribution outlets available, one question I get a lot involves selling a short film.
 A filmmaker named John wrote with the following question:

-“Is selling a short film possible?
+Is selling a short film possible?
 Would you do it the same way you would sell a feature?
 If not, what is the best way to market your short film and get an audience?
 Would you suggest YouTube?”

-My Answer: Selling a short film can involve any number of strategies.
-Some filmmakers enjoy putting their work on YouTube and building an audience over time.
-Other filmmakers would rather put their stuff on a transactional platform and then drive people to their content.
+Many filmmakers enjoy putting their work on YouTube and building an audience over time.
+These filmmakers make money by placing YouTube advertisements on their videos.
+Other filmmakers would rather put their films on Amazon and then drive people to their content.